-- 1. Disassemble the firearm as described on pages 20-25. - 2.
-Clean the barrel bore with a bore brush, patches, and solvent using a cleaning rod. - 3.
+- 1. Disassemble the firearm as described on pages 18-22. - 2.
+Clean the barrel bore with patches and solvent using a cleaning rod. - 3.
 Remove powder residue from all components and wipe with a clean cloth. - 4.
 Only use a light application of oil on the riding surfaces of the bolt carrier group.
 Excessive oil will attract dust and dirt and may congeal in cold weather possibly interfering with the safe operation and reliable function of the firearm.